Home

 The observed values of Magnitude, Coma Diameter and Tail Length are derived from the most recent observation recorded at the Comet Observers Database.
 The value of Predicted Magnitude comes from the JPL Horizons ephemerides service and, in the case of comets, might be inaccurate given the highly dynamic and unpredictable behavior of these objects.
 When available, please refer to the Observed Magnitude value and consider the Predicted Magnitude as a directional indication.
 We acknowledge with thanks the comet observations from the COBS Comet Observation Database contributed by observers worldwide and used in this table to report recent comet observations.

-Today's rise, transit and set times of Comet 75D/Kohoutek (Lost) from Greenwich, United Kingdom edit_location_alt (all times relative to the local timezone Europe/London):
+The following table lists today's rise, transit and set times of comet 75D/Kohoutek (Lost) from Greenwich, UK (all times relative to the local timezone Europe/London):

 If you need to access this information frequently for your observations, you can create a simple customized Quick Access page, so that you can easily bookmark it in your browser favorites or add a shortcut to your mobile phones' home screen.